feranick/tensorflow-builds/README.md

 # tensorflow-builds
 Tensorflow building information and binaries for selected platforms.

-Note: they may not work on your systems as they are highly customized during compilation.
+**Note**: These binaries are provided as is.
+They may not work on your systems as they are highly customized during compilation.

-Use at your own risk.
+**Use at your own risk**.
 No warranty or guarantee is provided.

 ## Compilation